santtu/modemizr/README.md

 how many pixels can be shown.
 (This is not an exact calculation and neither it is meant to be.)

-Then this value is multiplied by `imageSpeedup` parameter which by default is 100!!
-This is because image loading at *true speeds* would be horrendously slow and would move the "slow loading" effect from curiosity to purely tediously horrendous.
+After this the number of pixels shown is multiplied by `imageSpeedup` parameter which by default is 100.
+This is because image loading at *true speeds* would be horrendously slow and would move the "slow loading" effect from curiosity to purely tedious horror.

 You can change the `imageSpeedup` parameter via options to 1 if you wish.
 To.
 Wait.
 Forever.